relapse after cocaine recovery what to do

 The drug’s effects come on quickly and fade fairly fast, leading to continued abuse and eventually addiction.

-Long-term health effects of meth use can be quite severe.
+Long-term health effects use can be quite severe.
 Long-term effects might include:

 • Permanent brain damage.